datatrail-jhu/07_dataviz/manuscript/05_exploratory_to_explanatory.md

 ### From Exploratory to Explanatory quiz

 {choose-answers: 4}
-?
-What is the goal of the title on your plot?
+?1 What is the goal of the title on your plot?

 C) tell viewers what they will see on the plot
+C) inform viewers what to take away from the plot
-o) Define what variables are on your axes
+o) define what variables are on your axes
 o) choose the appropriate colors
 o) ggplot2 won't make a plot without one
 o) explain all the data on the plot in detail
 o) tell ggplot2 what shapes to put on the plot

 {choose-answers: 4}
-?
-To finalize your plot you may want to add text onto your plot.
-What should you use?
+?2 To finalize your plot you may want to add text onto your plot.
+What could you use?

 C) annotate("text")
-o) annotate("rect")
+m) annotate("rect")
 o) axis.text
 o) element_text()
 o) add_text("text")
 o) add.text("text")

 {choose-answers: 4}
+?2 To finalize your plot you may want to add a rectangular box onto your plot to hightlight a portion of the plot.
+What could you use?

+C) annotate("rect")
+m) annotate("text")
+o) axis.text
+o) element_text()
+o) add_text("text")
+o) add.text("text")

+{choose-answers: 4}
-?
-To increase or decrease the thickness of a line on a plot, where do you specify its size?
+?3 To increase or decrease the thickness of a line on a line plot, where do you specify its size?

 C) geom_line()
 o) theme()